Azure/iotedge/doc/troubleshoot-checks.md

 `iotedge help check` displays detailed usage information.

 # Scope

 The troubleshooting tool is focused on

-* Surfacing potential problems that prevent getting the edge device cloud connected.
+* Surfacing potential problems that prevent the edge device from connecting to the cloud.

 * Surfacing potential configuration deviations from recommended production best-practices.

 By design, it does not check for errors in the edge workload deployment.
-Examples for these are access to any private container registry used, errors in module create options etc. The rationale being deployment validation is best performed in the facility where it is authored.
+For example, it does not check that the device can access any private container registries, errors in module create options, etc. Deployment validation is best performed in the facility where it is authored.

 Checks that would involve parsing IoT Edge module logs or metrics are also out of scope.

 # Result types